fean/react-native-signature-capture/README.md

 ### iOS

 1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ Add Files to <...>
-2. Go to node_modules ➜ react-native-signature-capture ➜ ios ➜ select RSSignatureCapture.xcodeproj
+2. Go to node_modules ➜ @alanlima ➜ react-native-signature-capture ➜ ios ➜ select RSSignatureCapture.xcodeproj
 3. Add libRSSignatureCapture.a to Build Phases -> Link Binary With Libraries
 4. Compile and have fun